The rarely mentioned Cons of DINK Lifestyle

 When we’re at our ups, things are fantastic.

-Then we forgot our coffee on Sunday morning and anxiety hit.
+Then we forgot our coffee on Sunday morning and anxiety hits.
 Women are more prone to various level of anxiety and depressed feelings.
 The fear of regret might creep into our mind during these ugly moments.

 Or at the least, pass on the good stuff.
 You believe you have the good quality as a human, the feelings get extra strong when you see unloved child, bad parents.